caracalla/norogan/README.md

 4. `node index.js`

 ## TODO
+* Respond to being highlighted
+* Implement Twitter, bit.ly, and other links that can be investigated for possible Joe Rogan content
+* Pick a more robust way to post the image?
 * Look for "joe rogan" in other areas if the title isn't a match (tags, description)
 * Use emoji or something